query/genomeassist/README.markdown

 ---

+For an introduction to GenomeAssist, see [the project writeup](writeup/writeup.pdf).

 The primary Django application, with Celery tasks, is located in the `genomeassist/` directory.
 Python dependencies can be installed using `pip -r requirements.txt`.